servirtium/demo-javascript-climate-tck/README.md

 - status: pretty much complete

-As well as making a Servirtium library for a language, this step by step guild leaves you with a **contrived** example library that serves as a example of how to use Servirtium.
+As well as making a Servirtium library for a language, this step-by-step guide leaves you with a **contrived** example library that serves as a example of how to use Servirtium.

 Someone wanting to see an example of how to use Servirtium for a NodeJS project would look at ths repo's source.
 Someone wanting to learn Servirtium by tutorial or extensive reference documentation needs to look elsewhere - sorry!